 Another way he is helping others with myositis is by signing up with AllStripes, a platform that centralizes patients’ medical data and makes it easy for patients and families to contribute to drug research from home.

 “What AllStripes is doing made so much sense: actually looking at all of your background.
 It’s a one-stop shop for all your records.
-They’re also working with other pharmacies and medical professionals to see if there’s any [clinical trials] that could be open to us.”
+They’re also working with other medical professionals to see if there’s any [clinical trials] that could be open to us.”

 Randy will contribute to research in any way he can to help others with IBM.
 Recently, researchers found that his T-cells were “supercharged above normal human body levels,” which they were very excited to look more into as a potential lead.
 But don’t worry, he’s not letting this new information go to his head too much.